 Stop Biting and Mouthing in Mature Dogs

-Edited by Mian Sheilette Ong, Anonymous, Lynn, dwinling and 5 others
+Edited by Mian Sheilette Ong, Lynn, dwinling, Eng and 4 others

 Playing with a mature dog that play bites and mouths your hand is not a very pleasant experience.
 A mature dog has more jaw power than a puppy.
 With huge teeth and that much strength, a mature dog can do a great deal of harm.
 It is more difficult to eliminate mouthing and biting in mature dogs than puppies.
 Mature dogs are less sensitive to your touch and sounds.
 Their large size makes it a bigger challenge for you to control them.
 Mature dogs that still mouth have not been taught to stop when they were pups.
 Mouthing and play biting can be controlled at a very young age by teaching the pup to chew toys instead of your hands.
 You just have to be patient and persistent enough to instill the valuable lesson in your dog �" not to hurt humans.

 - 1 How Do You Know if It's Aggression or Playfulness?